-6. For Master's Program Applicants Only: Have THREE recommenders upload their recommendations and rating sheets directly into the system via a personalized link sent to them when you applied.
+6. For Master's Program Applicants Only: Have THREE recommenders upload their recommendations directly into the system via a personalized link sent to them when you applied.
 At least one recommendation should be from someone who can speak to your academic skills.

 Please direct any questions to:

 Dr. Natalie Starling